-I was making Strawberry Muffins (really good recipe, btw, post is still to come) for my dear friend’s baby shower and I thought that it may not be enough.
+I was making Strawberry Muffins for my dear friend’s baby shower and I thought that it may not be enough.
 I did not really have anything else in mind to make, so I started looking through the recipes I saved from those Joanne Fluke mystery books I was reading.
 Strawberry muffins were also her recipe which I modified, so I was hoping to find something that would use more strawberries too.
 Instead, I saw a recipe for Blackberry Cookies.
 I thought that I could definitely switch the fruit.
 I also made a few tiny changes to the recipe and patiently waited for the cookies to bake.
 I did not expect anything special, just good solid cookies.

 They were absolutely AH-MAY-ZING!

 Hubby took a cookie saying his usual “Yummy” then he actually bit into it, looked at me with a surprised look in his eyes and said: “These are good, these are actually really really good!”
 He likes almost everything I make.
 He likes some things more, some things less, but in most cases if I ask him if I should make something again, he says yes.
 What is rare is for him to actually ask me to make something.
 Again.
 Right after eating it.
 Doesn’t happen often.
 Especially not with sweets.
 For some reason, he doesn’t like sweets much (weird, I know!).
 But these Strawberry Cookies he really liked and asked to make again… while eating them… before dinner!
 And that never ever happens!